Linear Receive Beamforming for CAPA Systems: Introduction

 In addition to performance analysis of CAPA-based communications, research has also progressed on beamforming design for CAPAs.
 The work in \cite{sanguinetti2022wavenumber} introduced the concept of wavenumber-division multiplexing by using Fourier series expansion to discretize the continuous spatial response into its wavenumber-domain components.
 Building on this approach, \cite{zhang2023pattern} designed transmit beamforming for CAPA-based downlink multiuser channels, proposing to use wavenumber-domain Fourier series to approximate the spatial response and recast the current optimization problem into a discrete form.
 This method has been applied to design transmit beamforming for CAPA-based uplink channels \cite{qian2024spectral}, simultaneous wireless information and power transfer (SWIPT) \cite{huang2024holographic}, and integrated sensing and communications (ISAC) \cite{liu2024holographic}.

-In the aforementioned studies, continuous current distribution was optimized by discretizing it via Fourier series, transforming the variables to be optimized from a \emph{continuous function} to a \emph{discrete matrix}.
+In the aforementioned studies, the continuous current distribution was optimized by discretizing it through a Fourier series.
+This process converted the optimization variables from a \emph{continuous function} into a \emph{discrete matrix}.
 This approach enables approximate solutions via conventional optimization tools.
 However, due to the reliance on approximation, these methods cannot guarantee optimality and provide limited insights into system design.
-Additionally, Fourier series approximations typically require numerous expansion terms to achieve high precision, which can lead to substantial computational complexity.
-Addressing these limitations, our previous work employed the \emph{calculus of variations (CoV)} method to directly optimize continuous current distribution, yielding both enhanced communication performance and a reduction in computational complexity by orders of magnitude \cite{wang2024beamforming}.
+Additionally, achieving high precision with Fourier series typically requires a large number of expansion terms, which significantly increases computational complexity.
+To address these limitations, our previous work \cite{wang2024beamforming} employed the \emph{calculus of variations (CoV)} method to directly optimize the continuous current distribution for downlink CAPA systems.
+This approach resulted in both improved communication performance and a reduction in computational complexity by several orders of magnitude.
+We further extended this work to investigate the optimal linear downlink continuous beamforming design in \cite{wang2025optimal}.